Trustworthy Transfer Learning: A Survey: Introduction

 \section{Introduction}

 Standard machine learning assumes that training and testing samples are independently and identically drawn (IID).
-With this IID assumption, modern machine learning models (e.g., deep neural networks~\shortcite{lecun2015deep}) have achieved promising performance in a variety of high-impact applications.
-However, this IID assumption is often violated in real-world scenarios, especially when samples are collected from different sources and environments~\shortcite{TL_survey_2010,wu2024distributional}.
+With this IID assumption, modern machine learning models (e.g., deep neural networks~\cite{lecun2015deep}) have achieved promising performance in a variety of high-impact applications.
+However, this IID assumption is often violated in real-world scenarios, especially when samples are collected from different sources and environments~\cite{TL_survey_2010,wu2024distributional}.
 Transfer learning has been introduced to tackle the distribution shifts between training (source domain) and testing (target domain) data sets.
 In contrast to standard machine learning involving samples from a single domain, transfer learning focuses on modeling heterogeneous data collected from different domains.
-The intuition behind transfer learning is to bridge the gap between source and target data by discovering and transferring their shared knowledge~\shortcite{TL_survey_2010}.
-Compared to learning from the target domain alone, the transferred knowledge could significantly improve the prediction performance on the target domain, especially when the target domain has limited or no labeled data~\shortcite{A_distance,task_diversity}.
-In recent decades, by instantiating the learning models with modern neural networks, a deep transfer learning paradigm has been introduced with enhanced transferability capabilities~\shortcite{YosinskiCBL14}.
+The intuition behind transfer learning is to bridge the gap between source and target data by discovering and transferring their shared knowledge~\cite{TL_survey_2010}.
+Compared to learning from the target domain alone, the transferred knowledge could significantly improve the prediction performance on the target domain, especially when the target domain has limited or no labeled data~\cite{A_distance,task_diversity}.
+In recent decades, by instantiating the learning models with modern neural networks, a deep transfer learning paradigm has been introduced with enhanced transferability capabilities~\cite{YosinskiCBL14}.